INSTRUCTORS

 Ms. McCreanor is Founder and past Artistic Director of Colorado West Ballet and Performing Arts Center.
 Trained in Pittsburgh with Charlotte Mady, she also studied with Barbara Weissberger of the Pennsylvania Ballet and Ballet Master, George Zoritch.
 She was awarded a full scholarship to the North Carolina School of the Arts at the age of 14 and went on to study dance and theatre arts at Stephens College, the University of Missouri and at Columbia College on full scholarship for artistic merit and academic achievement.
 She also studied with masters Luigi and Gus Giordano in Jazz technique, Finus Jhung and David Howard in Classical Ballet, and Michael Kravitz in Modern Dance, among others.

 Ms. McCreanor was hired in July 2001 to direct the Mendocino Ballet Company and create the Mendocino Ballet School where she has implemented a comprehensive, professional Classical Ballet training program for the serious dancer and a multi-discipline recreational dance program including ballet, tap, jazz, modern and contemporary dance, character dance, creative dance, and more for students of all ages from 3 through adult.
 She retired as Artistic Director this last year, December 31, 2024.
-She continues to serve the dance community by teaching corps and company class, doing choreography for select pieces, and being President of the Regional Dance America (RDA) Pacific region here on the west coast.
+She continues to serve the dance community by being President of the Regional Dance America (RDA) Pacific, here on the west coast.

 Jessica Howlett